 Prado is the gateway to the Whale Coast

-Cumuruxatiba is a district of the municipality of Prado, in the state of Bahia, in Brazil.
-Cumuruxatiba is a small fishing village in the Costa das Baleias and in the south of Bahia, with a difficult name and even more difficult access, kept as a secret by those who have […]
+Cumuruxatiba is a district of the municipality of Prado in the state of Bahia in Brazil.
+Cumuruxatiba is a small fishing village located on the Costa das Baleias in the south of Bahia.
+Its name is difficult to pronounce and access is even more complicated, which keeps it a well-kept […]

 Nova Viçosa is the gateway to the Abrolhos Archipelago